 HCA was honoured to join community members and city representatives this morning in celebrating the grand re-opening of Maple Leaf Pool.
 We would like to express our overwhelming gratitude once again to the city council and city staff who brought the next chapter of this safe and inclusive space to life.

 When the proposed closure of the facility was made public in 2018, passionate and dedicated community members, especially youth, made sure that their voices were heard.
-They spoke of this facility as vital to our community for countless reasons: as a second home for youth in the summer, for building and strengthening community relationships, for keeping active, for having fun, and so much more.
-This reopening is a true demonstration of the immense strength and passion within the Heritage Community.
-It has not been an easy road to get to get here, we sincerely hope that you take advantage of this new space and celebrate your collective, community action that made this possible.
+They spoke of this facility as vital to our community for countless reasons: as a second home for youth in the summer, for building and strengthening community relationships, for keeping active, and so much more.

 March 30, 2020